Cockney Translator

 What Is Cockney English?

-How to Use This Cockney Slang Translator
+How to Use the Cockney Slang Translator

 - Type or paste your text into the input box above.
 Any everyday English phrase works.